NathanMHouse/personal-portfolio/README.md

 ### Installing

-To install, simply download the theme and place in your theme directory.
+To install, simply download the theme and place in your theme directory:

 ```
 wp-content/themes/